Subscribe to our newsletter for FREE pet updates

 In different cultures, pears are used to symbolize sacred concepts, such as love, justice and fertility.
 In Egypt, pears were sacred to Isis, the goddess of healing and magic,15 while in China, it symbolizes longevity, purity and wisdom.
 In many cultures, pears also symbolize the human heart, thanks to their resemblance in shape.16

-Enhance Immune Function With Vitamin C and Beta-Carotene
+Enhance Immune Function with Vitamin C and Beta-Carotene

 Pears may help boost your pet's immune function, thanks to both vitamins C and A (precursors).
 As a potent antioxidant, vitamin C combats free radical damage and protects the immune system, while vitamin A precursors (beta-carotene) enhance immune function by inhibiting inflammation.17,18